bitcart/bitcart-docs/deployment/manual.md

 ### 5) Rebuild store and admin

-For BitcartCC Admin Panel and Store, run:
+For Bitcart Admin Panel and Store, run:

 ```
 yarn build